Dun gene: Genetics

-There are three known alleles of the dun gene: dun (D), non-dun1 (d1), and non-dun2 (d2).
-Dun is dominant, so the phenotype of a horse with either one or two copies of the gene is dun.
-In effect, two non-dun parents cannot produce a dun foal.
+There are three known alleles of the dun gene: dun (D), produces dilution and primitive markings.
+Non-dun1 (d1) horses do not have dun dilution but may exhibit some primitive markings.
+Non-dun2 (d2) horses have neither dilution nor primitive markings.
+Dun is a dominant gene; however, at least one study found a statistically significant variation in the shade of dilution depending on whether one or two copies of the dun gene are present.
+Two non-dun parents cannot produce a dun foal.
 Horses that are non-dun1 d1/d1 or d1/d2 may have some asymmetry in pigment distribution, producing primitive markings, but to a lesser degree than dun horses.
 Homozygous non-dun1/non-dun1 horses typically have clearer primitive markings than heterozygous d1/d2 horses.
 The primitive markings from non-dun1 are more visible on a bay or chestnut horse; they blend in on a black.
 A horse with two copies of non-dun2 lacks primitive markings.